richidubey/AwesomeDataStructuresAndAlgorithms/Primes/Sieve-RD-Editorial.md

 	 }

-From iterate 3 till our maximum number, and it is optimized as we are skipping 4,6,8 and all even numbers as they are not primes and all divisible by 2.
+We iterate from 3 till our maximum number, and it is optimized as we are skipping 4,6,8 and all even numbers as they are not primes as all are divisible by 2.
-Then  if that number is not already visited, it means it is prime and then we mark all its multiple as prime, here it is also optimized by knowing that all the smaller multiples of i(the current prime) also have a prime factor which is less than i(our current number, so it has already been marked).
+Then  if that number is not already visited, it means it is prime and then we mark all its multiple as prime, here also it is optimized by implementing that all the smaller multiples of i(the current prime) also have a prime factor which is less than i(our current number, so it has already been marked).
 Increasing by i each times gets us its multiples.

 That's All!!
 Thanks for reading!